 Type of Password Results No password set No password required to start system.
 You can access all choices on the Configuration/Setup Utility main menu.
 Power-on password only You must enter the password to complete the system startup.
 You can access all the choices on the Configuration/Setup Utility main menu.
 Administrator password only You must enter the password to complete the system startup.
 Administrator password provides access to all choices on the Configuration/Setup Utility main menu.
 Administrator and power-on password You can enter either password to complete the system startup.
 Administrator password provides access to all choices on the Configuration/Setup Utility main menu.
-You can set, change, or delete both the administrator and power-on passwords, and allow a power-on password to be changed by the user.
+You can set, change, or delete both the administrator and power-on password to be changed by the user.
 Power-on password provides access to a limited set of choices on the Configuration/Setup Utility main menu.
 This might include changing or deleting the power-on password.
-If you forget the power-on password, and the administrator password at the power-on password prompt; then, start the Configuration/Setup Utility program and
+If you forget the power-on password has been set, use the administrator password has been set, use the administrator password at the power-on password prompt, then, start the Configuration/Setup Utility rogram and change the power-on password.

-Using the Power-On Password Menu: When a power-on password is set, you must enter a password each time that you start the system.
+Using the power-on password menu: When a power-on password is set, you must enter a password each time that you start the system.